nguyenkduywork/gearnSDK/README.md

   <li> GetWalletAddress. </li>
   <li> RefreshButton. </li>
   <li> MintToken: A script that: verify the user has in game Diamonds, then try to convert them into IRC2 tokens on the Rinkeby blockchain to the user's wallet (Contract address of IRC is: 0x9B7E19548fb3E11CF24cd2140FBE9271ef6E61EF) </li>
-  <li> CallSolidityFuncForButton: A general script to call simple Solidity functions. </li>
+  <li> CallSolidityFuncForButton: A general script to call simple Solidity functions.
+Here I use mint function as an example </li>
   <li> BurnButton: A script to call the Burn function from Solidity and assign it to a button.
 Useful for "Web3 shopping" in game </li>
   <li> JSONReader: A script that reads the contents in the JSON Text file </li>
   <li> ApplyNftTexture: A script that changes the material of a game object into the user's desired NFT's image </li>